tarballa/org.cutyou.visualarchiver.android/README.md

 Create a decent front end to display payloads.
 It works in the mental image I have of it, but basically imagine a caroseul photo viewer that displays MMS content in a text message recreator with mobile headers.
 Display images and links with mini headless browsers (like http://m.fark.com) or Facebook link previews.
 This one will take the longest because I've never been known as a front-end designer, but

+01/10/2020 @ 09:24 AM

+I realized I left that full of typos and litterally in the middle of a sentence about something or another.
+I'll try to do updates regularly.
+I'm using GitHub's Jira knock off for sprint planning.
+I'm only going through the trouble of having an actual sprint just so future readers will be able to get a handle on the type of person I am.
+All is good for now, I'M NOT TYPING IN CAPS OR ANYTHING!!!111